 - Missed Appointments/No Shows.
-If a patient no shows/misses an appointment, the patient may be subject to a $20 fee and will be called to see if they would like to reschedule.
+If a patient no shows/misses an appointment, the patient may be subject to pay a fee and will be called to see if they would like to reschedule.
 If we are unable to reach the patient we will send out a no show letter.
 The patient will receive a no show/missed appointment letter for each appointment missed.
 Once the patient has missed three missed appointments in one calendar year, the third letter will state that the patient may be dismissed from the practice.
 If any questions please ask for a copy of our no show / missed appointment policy.
 Please help us to serve you better by keeping your scheduled appointments.

 - Messages.
 Our physicians and staff are in constant communication.
 If you call the office with a question, we will relay your concerns to the physician.
 A staff member will return your call.
 When leaving a message, please specify your name, date of birth, the physician you see, and the reason for your call.
 Although we attempt to return your call the same day, it occasionally may be the next day.